Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test/README.md

 # Create and run a load test by using the Azure Load Testing Azure CLI extension

 This project demonstrates how to use an Azure CLI sample script to create and run a load test on Azure Load Testing.
+You specify the load test configuration settings by using command-line parameters.

 In this sample script we perform the following operations: